hyun-hyang/ResumEmphasizer/README.md

 ## Introduction
 The project uses techniques in Machine Learning and Name Entity Recognition (NER) Model.

+# **WHY ResumEmphasizer**

+We refine your resume further.
+Our aim is to make your resumes pass through the HR filter by highlighting your strengths using Ai trained to find Bulletpoint.

+We make your resumes pass through HR filter.

+Score your resume compared to other applicants.

+Trained AI looks for bulllet points.

 ## Directory Details

 ## [Data](https://github.com/prateekguptaiiitk/Resume_Classifier/tree/develop/Data)